writeabyte/stakz-example/index.md

 # What is Stakz?

-Stakz is an AI tutorial platform that helps you and execute CLI commands, html snippets, and more.
+**Stakz is an AI tutorial platform that helps you generate and share automation tutorials.**
+Tutorials can be published on github and will be available at stakz.dev/browse/{org}/{repo}/path_to_file.

 ## How does it work?